sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

 <--- to here upgraded. next sections TODO

-## Merge to a Beta Branch
-Now that all our specs run without error we merge our *upgrade-to-rails-4.1* branch to a newly created beta branch.

-    $ git checkout -b v3.0-beta
-    $ git merge upgrade-to-rails-4.1

-Next we verify that everything works with

-    $ rspec

-It should run without errors.

-If we didn't have to change anything we can proceed with deployment.
-But before we do we tag this version as a new major version `3.0.0`.

-    $ git checkout -b v3.0-beta
-    $ git push --set-upstream origin v3.0-beta
-    $ git tag -a v3.0.0-beta -m "Secondhand V3.0.0 - Beta Release 2017-03-12"
-    $ git push --tags

 # Stage 3 - Deploying the Beta Application
 The next step is to deploy the application to the beta server.
 We already have a running application on the staging and production machine.
 The initial